dfreilich/summaries/CleanCode.md

 > Reduced duplication, high expressiveness, and early building of simple abstractions.
 That's what makes clean code for me. (p.
 11)

 > Many of the recommendations in this book are controversial.
 You will probably not agree with all of them.
 You might violently disagree with some of them.
 That's fine.
 We can't claim final authority.
 On the other hand, the recommendations in this book are things that we have thought long and hard about.
 We have learned them through decades of experience, and repeated trial and error.
 So whether you agree or disagree, it would be a shame if you did not see, and respect, our point of view. (p.
 13)

+### Chapter 2: Meaningful Names
+> One difference between a smart programmer and a professional programmer is that the professional understands that *clarity is king*.
+Professinoals use their powers for good, and write code that others can understand. (p.
+25)

+> The hardest thing about choosing good namaes is that it requires good descriptive skills and a shared cultural background.
+This is a teaching issue, rather than a technical, business, or management issue.
+As a result, many people in this field don't learn to do it very well. (p.
+30)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)